 The below recommendations (from the North Carolina Task Force for Racial Equity in Criminal Justice's December 2020 report) outline solutions that you can help implement.
-We have organized these solutions by category and the TREC recommendation number corresponds to the full report.
+The solution number corresponds to the full report, and the recommendation refers to the overarching category that each individual solution aligns with.
 In some cases, we have tweaked the language to reflect progress since we published our report.
 Finally, while some recommendations can only be accomplished statewide legislatively, judges can implement local changes within their discretion consistent with the letter or the spirit of the recommendations.